lijunhw/mutt-config/README.md

 * `rc`: instances based on `rc_templates`; not being git-tracked since they may contain personal credentials.

+## Caveats

+* Outlook.com configuration is not fully working (can get mails via IMAP but cannot sent via SMTP).

 ## How to use it

 The default folder path is hard-coded to be `~/.mutts` so follow the procedure below: